-Mapping Meaning brings together artists, scientists and scholars to explore questions of mental, social, and environmental ecology.
-Inspired by a photograph from 1918 depicting an all-female survey crew, Mapping Meaning supports the creative work and scholarship of those working at the edges, margins and ecotones.
+Mapping Meaning brings together artists, scientists and scholars to explore new modes of acting in the face of social and ecological crises.
+Inspired by a photograph from 1918 depicting an all-female survey crew, Mapping Meaning supports the creative work and scholarship of those working at edges and ecotones, who are pushing against traditional disciplinary boundaries.
+Since 2010 this multi-generational collective has been gathering together around experimental knowledge practices.

 Dixie National Forest, Red Canyon, Utah